Astro3207/UnderTheSea/README.md

 Moxie is obviously the best and you just take the L for the muscle and mysticality guild quests.

+Things to prepare BEFORE ascending:
+- Load up codpiece with unblemished pearl
+- Have black crayon golem and unholy diver in combat lover's locket
+- Have all of the underwater maps done
+- Have a damp old wallet

 I'm definitely missing some, but here's stuff off the top of my head:

 Critical items/skills